 Fatal Sepsis Associated with Bacterial Contamination of Conventional Platelets

-The transfusion of bacterially contaminated platelet components has been reported in recent Morbidity and Mortality Weekly Reports.15 This report published in June of 2018 describes the transfusion of platelets for three patients located in Utah and California that died as a result of these contaminated transfusions.
+The transfusion of bacterially contaminated platelet components has been reported in recent Morbidity and Mortality Weekly Reports.15 This report published in June of 2018 describes the transfusion of platelets for five patients located in Utah and California, four of whom died as a result of these contaminated transfusions.
 It is important to note that all of these platelet components were tested as negative to date when they were received at the hospitals.

 The first case involves one donation that was contaminated with C. perfringens, again tested negative to date when it was released from the blood center.
 Each of these patients received a unit of platelets from the same asymptomatic platelet donor and each patient died as a result of their platelet transfusion.15

-The second case involves multiple TTI’s, two of them fatal, from a platelet that was contaminated with K. pneumoniae.
-Platelets from a donation that was split into three separate units.
+The second case involves multiple TTI’s, two of them fatal, from a single platelet unit that was contaminated with K. pneumoniae.
+Platelets collected from this donation was split into three separate units.
 One of those units was further divided into two pediatric platelet doses.
 Both pediatric patients that received these platelets developed symptoms consistent with a septic transfusion reaction, one of which was fatal.15

 TTI’s are a potential source of HAI’s and often are not recognized as such.